- Yes or No Tarot Spread Guide: Everything You Need to Know - October 8, 2022

 The imagery and symbolism in the deck differ from the traditional depictions of the cards.
 I do think that a lot of the cards you can read pretty intuitively, but I did find some a little confusing and needed to consult the guidebook.

 The artwork on the cards is really beautiful.
-The people depicted all are wearing medieval-style clothing, suggesting that this deck is based in a time long ago.
+The people depicted all are wearing medieval-style clothing, suggesting that this deck is based on the medieval era, similar to Rider Waite Tarot.
 There are woodland creatures and mythical beings scattered through the deck.

 When I get a new Tarot deck, I like to look at how it portrays my favorite cards.
 I also spend time flicking through the deck and seeing what cards stand out for me.